TrixiParticles.jl

 • Methods: Weakly Compressible Smoothed Particle Hydrodynamics (WCSPH), Entropically Damped Artificial Compressibility (EDAC)

-• Models: Surface Tension
+• Models: Surface Tension, Open Boundaries

 • Solid-body mechanics